 A popular pet, the African grey parrot is found in a domesticated state throughout the world, but they are native to the rainforests of central Africa.
 You can find interesting facts about all sorts of parrot species here.

 Elephants are frequently referenced for their long memory, but they are also one of the smartest animals.
-Elephants have a complicated social structure and have been witnessed participating in funeral rituals for departed members of their family as well as mourning their loss.
+These animals have a complicated social structure and have been witnessed participating in funeral rituals for departed members of their family as well as mourning their loss.
 Elephants also use tools and medicate themselves; they will eat the leaves of certain plants to cure illness and even induce labor!

 They are also one of the very few animals that perform altruistic acts.
 Most animals lack the capacity to process the abstract thinking required of such actions.
 Elephants will sacrifice themselves if they believe that it will allow the rest of the herd or their children to escape to safety.
 Read more interesting elephant facts here.